Sledmine/forge/README.md

 - Forge permission system, deny forge commands and features.

 ### Long way to Forge
-This project is part of something just much bigger than adding one map with Forge to a game like Halo Custom Edition.
+This project is part of something just much bigger than creating a map with Forge for Halo Custom Edition.

 - Forged maps are tons way smaller than full maps, so sharing different map layouts for different gametypes means fast on demand maps.
 But we need a place to keep those forged maps... if you know what i mean ;)